vrm-lab/RMS-Peak-Envelope-FPGA/docs/build_overview.md

 # Build Overview

-This repository contains a hardware-oriented implementation of a **RMS / Peak envelope extraction module** designed for FPGA-based audio DSP.
+This module implements a **RMS / Peak envelope extractor** intended for real-time audio signal analysis on FPGA.

-The design is written in synthesizable Verilog and validated using SystemVerilog testbenches.
-Integration into a Zynq UltraScale+ system is demonstrated through a reference Vivado Block Design.
+The design is fully streaming, written in synthesizable Verilog, and validated using SystemVerilog testbenches.
+A reference AXI-based integration is provided for Zynq UltraScale+ platforms.

-## Scope
+## Design Scope

-- Focus on **streaming DSP logic**, not full SoC infrastructure
-- AXI-Stream for data path
+- Continuous sample-by-sample processing
+- No frame buffering
+- Deterministic latency
-- AXI-Lite for configuration and status
+- Suitable for control and analysis paths (not audio playback)

+## Module Variants

+- `rms_peak_core`
+  Pure DSP logic (no bus dependency)

+- `rms_peak_axis`
+  AXI-Stream + AXI-Lite wrapper for SoC integration

+## Target Platform

-- Designed and tested on **Kria KV260**
+- Verified on **Kria KV260**

-## What This Repo Is (and Is Not)

-**This repo is:**
-- RTL-centric
-- Deterministic and sample-accurate
-- Designed for reuse as a DSP building block

-**This repo is NOT:**
-- A full audio processing pipeline
-- A portable Vivado project template
-- A PS software reference

-Block design scripts and address maps are provided **for documentation and reproducibility only**.
+- Clock domain: single synchronous clock